5 Preventable Hardwood Flooring Problems

 5 Moisture-Related Flooring Problems

-Cupping is caused by a moisture imbalance through the thickness of the wood, and shows up as a curve from side to side; the edges are higher than the center.
+Wood floor cupping is caused by a moisture imbalance through the thickness of the wood, and shows up as a curve from side to side; the edges are higher than the center.
 It may be a water source from below the flooring, or from ambient relative humidity (RH) changes in the surrounding environment that caused the boards to expand further than the space given them during installation.
 The resulting pressure would force the board edges upwards, creating a washboard effect.

 Crowning is also a result of moisture imbalance, but is the inverse of cupping; the center is higher than the edges.
 It may result from excess moisture on the face (top) of the flooring, but it may also happen if a cupped floor was sanded and finished before properly reaching a moisture balance with its environment.
 As moisture leaves the boards, the edges that were sanded down shrink even further, leaving the centers raised.